 In Michigan, less than 1⁄2 of third Graders are not proficient on the 3rd grade state ELA assessment.
+85-90% parents and communities.

 For 85-90% of poor readers, intervention and support programs implemented before 3rd grade can increase reading skills to average grade levels.